First Posted March 9, 2010.

 This family owned business was started by the father in the early 1940's.
 Now his son, son-law, and nephew were running the business.
 The father came to work everyday, even in his 80's, but the son ran the business.
 The son-in-law the marketing side and the nephew the production line.

-It was the nephew who begin the process of change.
+It was the nephew who began the process of change.
 He saw that they were running out of money.
-He persuades his uncle, the mill's founder to take a pay cut.
-He then convinces everyone that they need to change how they manufactured socks.
+He persuaded his uncle, the mill's founder to take a pay cut.
+He then convinced everyone that they need to change how they manufactured socks.

 The problem was it took six weeks to make a pair of socks.
 There were 17 steps in the process.
 Each step had it own set up and staff to operate it.
 The problem was that each station operated independently of all the rest.
 The essential job was to produce inventory for the next station.
 As a result there was a lot more inventory sitting on the floor than there were orders.

 The solution was to implement the Theory of Constraints system of organization.
 In effect, it was to connect each station with the one before and after it and only produce inventory from actual orders.
 This approach was implemented and within a few months, the length of time for manufacturing socks went from six weeks to six days.
 That change process was a success.